Department of Chemistry

 Coordination chemistry is the study of compounds formed between metal ions and other neutral or negatively charged molecules.
 Aspects covered relate to characterization, synthesis, structure and chemical analysis of coordinated materials used in catalysis.
 Topics include: Introduction to chemical catalysis, kinetics, reaction theory, catalyst characterization, solid catalysts, surface reactivity and catalysis in practice with an emphasis on energy.
-With instructor approval.
-Course credit can be obtained for either CHEM 4312 or CHEM 5312 if both are taken.
+Prerequisite: CHEM 4311 or approval by instructor.

 Chemical concepts related to nanoscience.
 Selected topics include chemical, optical, electronic, and magnetic interactions produced by nanomaterials, the relationship between microstructural scale and its influence on physical mechanism, and appropriate applications such as solar devices, fuel cells or biomedical agents.
 Prerequisite: Departmental Approval.

 CHEM 5323 Advanced Organic Chenistry 3 SCH (3-0)

 CHEM 5324 Designing Organic Syntheses 3 SCH (3-0)